-Localization tools that support integrations with project management tools like JIRA, Asana, Github, and Trello are important localization workflow features for your TMS so each team knows exactly what’s going on with the translation process, when milestones are achieved, and the target timeline.
+Localization tools that support integrations with project management tools like JIRA, Asana, Github, Azure Repos, and Trello are important localization workflow features for your TMS so each team knows exactly what’s going on with the translation process, when milestones are achieved, and the target timeline.

 No matter what’s going on in a translation project, your localization project manager will be able to know who to talk to and where you are in the process, making it transparent for everyone.

 The profile of a successful localization project manager